intelligence38000/android-docs/src/pages/navigation/overview/route-progress.md

 Like tracking user location changes, the `ProgressChangeListener` is invoked every time the user's location changes and provides an updated `RouteProgress` object.
 The Navigation UI SDK uses this listener by default, but if you are not using the Navigation UI SDK, it is strongly encouraged that you also use this listener.
 The `ProgressChangeListener` can typically be used to refresh most of your application's user interface when a change occurs.
 For example, if you are displaying the user's current progress until the user needs to do the next maneuver.
 Every time this listener's invoked, you can update your view with the new information from `RouteProgress`.

-In addition to receiving information about the route progress, the callback also provides you with the user's current location, which can provide their current speed, bearing, etc. If you have the snap to route enabled, the location object will be updated to give the snapped coordinates.
+In addition to receiving information about the route progress, the callback also provides you with the user's current location, which can provide their current speed, bearing, etc. If you have the snap-to-route enabled, the location object will be updated to give the snapped coordinates.

 {{
 <CodeLanguageToggle id="on-progress-changed" />